raximovhayot/quizify-ui/.junie/guidelines.md

 - Validate API requests/responses with Zod
 - Handle errors and loading states gracefully
 - Externalize all text for i18n
-- Maintain tests for components, hooks, and services

 ---